EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  Format message_3 as specified in {{asym-msg3-form}}, where CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.

-*  Pass the session identifiers (S_U, S_V) and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
+*  Pass the connection identifiers (C_U, C_V) and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

-* Pass S_U, S_V, and the algorithm identified by AEAD_V to the application.
-The application can now derive application keys.

 ### Party V Processing of Message 3 {#asym-msg3-procV}

 Party V SHALL process message_3 as follows:

-* Retrieve the protocol state using the session identifier S_V and other information such as the 5-tuple.
+* Retrieve the protocol state using the connection identifier C_V and other information such as the 5-tuple.

 * Decrypt and verify COSE_Encrypt0 as defined in section 5.3 of {{RFC8152}}, with AEAD_V, K_3, and IV_3.